CodeForPittsburgh/food-access-data-transformation/data_scripts/Adding_Sources.md

 ```

 Once your script is added to the Actions, it will be executed with all of the other sources and merged into the final dataset.

+## Documentation

+Before you finish with your new source script, be sure to add a section to the existing [ReadMe](./README.md) file.
+This should contain a table your mappings and the rules for establishing the various flags for each record.